hsyntes/merntube/README.md

 # MERNTube Frontend

-Welcome to the Frontend documentation of MERNTube, a Full Stack Video & Audio downloader in the best quality from YouTube powered by YouTube Data API.
+Welcome to the Frontend documentation of MERNTube, a Full Stack Video & Audio downloader in the best quality from YouTube powered by YouTube Data API and WebSocket technology.
 This documentation provides an overview of the frontend architecture, components, and key functionalities of the application.

 ### Backend API